onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Classic: You need money to make money.
-Money has this delightfully biblical tendency to clump together—the Matthew Eect, where “to everyone that hath shall be given”.
+Money has this delightfully biblical tendency to clump together—the Matthew Effect, where “to everyone that hath shall be given”.
 This is due to compound interest and the fact that capital returns tend to outpace economic growth (Thomas Piketty crunched the numbers).
 How can we get rid of the biblical black hole energy of capital?
 Taxes, right?
 If it weren’t for this neat trick with lawyers and boats that billionaires and corporations have discovered: If a country raises taxes, they simply move to the nearest tax haven.
-Plus, let's be honest, the track record of government bureaucrats at spending money eciently isn’t exactly great. https://octopusyarn.substack.com/p/the-gradual-path-to-fixing-capitalism The Gradual Path to Fixing Capitalism - Because Overthrowing it Sounds Exhausting
+Plus, let's be honest, the track record of government bureaucrats at spending money efficiently isn’t exactly great.
+...
+Capital is pure optionality.
+In a fast-changing world, the dominant strategy, given the Matthew Effect, is to continually accumulate optionality at an increasing rate rather than acting (spending). https://octopusyarn.substack.com/p/the-gradual-path-to-fixing-capitalism The Gradual Path to Fixing Capitalism - Because Overthrowing it Sounds Exhausting

+Some truths are truthier than others

 Dissipating the military industrial complex